fsislaben/lyve-SET/README.md

 Installation
 ------------

+Please check out the releases in GitHub for the latest stable version.
+The cutting edge code under the master branch might be unstable.

 * `make install`
 * `make help` - for other `make` options
 * See [INSTALL.md](docs/INSTALL.md) for more information including prerequisite software